d-eisen/portfolio/content/mw.md

 case_subtitle: "MedWater"

 # This is the case description in the case studies section
-case_description: "MedWater is a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."
+case_description: "User experience research and design focused on developing a streamlined process for donations while adding functionality allowing users challenging other giving using social media."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
 case_summary: "MedWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
-Their primary operations are in the Amazon Basin and the United States.
-The site is focused on supporting the organization's social media channels as a landing page for the organization.
-The redesign of the site allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media. "
+Their primary operations are in the Amazon Basin and in the United States.
+The site is focused on supporting the organization's social media channels as well as serving as a landing page for the organization.
+I developed a prototype that allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media."

 # Your team members
 team: ["David Eisenmenger"]